RESOURCE: FACTS AND FICTION ABOUT ISRAEL, GAZA AND PALESTINE

 While there has been a Jewish presence in Israel for over 4,000 years, the return of populations from Europe and North Africa was the result of economic decline, fleeing persecution, war and colonial powers, not encouraged or conducted by the European colonial powers, much like the trends of European and Middle Eastern immigration throughout the 1800s to today in places like Kosovo, Northern Iraq and Syria.

 The Jewish community in Israel goes back over 4,000 years and Jews have immigrated back and forth out of the region for over 2,000 years due to forced expulsions, occupations and re-entries.
-By 1517 after Roman forced expulsions, Muslim, Mongol, Crusader and Seljuk Turk occupation, intermarriage, massacres and forced conversions the Jewish population had dwindled to 5,000 families in a population of 157,000 or so (estimates vary as high as 300.000 persons lived in the region).
+By 1517 after Roman forced expulsions, Muslim, Mongol, Crusader, Seljuk Turk and Mameluk occupation, intermarriage, massacres and forced conversions the Jewish population had dwindled to 5,000 families in a population of 157,000 or so (estimates vary as high as 300.000 persons lived in the region).

 Under Ottoman rule, the area that is now Israel and the West Bank was not a stand-alone district and the Ottomans did not keep census counts by the region from 1517 until the nineteenth century.
-Much of the Jewish return to what became the Palestinian Mandate (Ottomans divided the "Beyrut" and Jerusalem region into three districts of Nablus, Acre and Jerusalem) ) was a result of Jews as refugees or fleeing European colonialism and persecution from inquisitions, pogroms and violence.
+Life for Jews under the Ottoman Empire was mixed.
+All non-Muslims had to pay a separate tax as "Dhimmi" to enjoy rights and even then there were waves of violence in the region against Jews, sometimes sanctioned by Ottoman rulers throughout the late 1800s, including violence, persecution and arrests in Damascus, Baghdad and throughout what is now Tunisia, Libya and Morrocco.
+Much of the Jewish return to what eventually became the Palestinian Mandate (Ottomans divided the "Beyrut" and Jerusalem region into three districts of Nablus, Acre and Jerusalem) ) was a result of Jews as refugees or fleeing Ottoman violence and European colonialism and persecution from inquisitions, pogroms and violence.
 They were refugees.
 In the early 1800s, increased immigration to Israel came from Sephardic Jews in North Africa fleeing French colonization and other parts of the Ottoman Empire that were in economic decline as populations began to move out of inland areas.
 As Ashkenazi Jews began to flee persecution in Russia, Poland and Germany in the 1840s to 1900s, they moved to the United States and Palestine.
 By 1880, Jerusalem was majority Jewish and Jews made up over 8% of the population of the region.
 As European Jews began to feel unsafe in England, France and Germany due to questioning their loyalties (see the Dreyfus Affair), Western European Jews also left to go to the United States and what is now Israel and by 1914, nearly 95,000 Jews lived in the southern Beyrut districts, making them 14% of the population.
 It is during this period that Zionism, the desire for a Jewish homeland to protect against Antisemitism began.
 The last Ottoman Emperor Hamid II, attempted to limit immigration by restricting visas and refusing entry to Jewish refugees (and some forcible relocation of Arabs from Syria) until being overthrown by the Young Turks and losing the empire to the French, British and Russians as a result of World War I.

 Emigration continued to be limited under British rule, but Jewish refugees continued to flee Europe and North Africa, and by 1931, over 174,000 Jews lived in the Palestinian Mandate as Jews fled Nazi occupation.
 By 1940 there were over 451,000 Jews, making up 31% of the population.
 Anti-immigration sentiment was encouraged by the British occupiers who appointed a Amin al-Husayni, a noted anti-Jewish immigration opponent and Arab nationalist leader as the leading religious religious figure (Waqf), who organized anti-Jewish riots in Nablus, Haifa and Acre throughout the 1920s and cooperated with the Nazis to keep Jewish refugees out of the Palestinian Mandate).